YosysHQ/picorv32/README.md

 A basic test environment.
 Run `make test`, `make test_sp` and/or `make test_axi` to run the test firmware in different hardware configurations.

+*Note: The test bench is using Icarus Verilog.
+However, Icarus Verilog 0.9.7 (the latest release at the time of writing) has a few bugs that prevent the test bench from running.
+Upgrade to the latest github master of Icarus Verilog to run the test bench.*

 #### firmware/

 A simple test firmware.
 This runs the basic tests from `tests/`, some C code, tests IRQ